AadiTiwar1/QMLvsCML/README.md

 # QMLvsCML

 # Rough outline of project
 Have 3 CML models: LSTM, GAN using LSTM, one more tbd.
 Then create Quantum equivalents for these models, that are identical in every metric except the type of computer it's ran on so that the only real difference is whether it's a Quantum or Classical ML model.
 You then give these models tasks like forecasting Stock Prices and see the differences in the time it takes for each to converge, RMSE accuracy, other metrics.
-After all of this, we will be able to determine what quanifiable advantage QML has over CML - does it run faster, converge faster, give more accurate RMSE's because of superpositions, etc.
+After all of this, we will be able to determine what quantifiable advantage QML has over CML - does it run faster, converge faster, give more accurate RMSE's because of superpositions, etc.

 # How I plan to make this project (Detailed)
  1. Research LSTM with GAN because I am not familiar with GAN, I'm only familiar with LSTM